-3 Days in the Saddle of the Adventure-Ready Sequoia
+3 Days in the Saddle of Specialized's Adventure-Ready Sequoia

 images by Beth Welliver courtesy Specialized